This Spaceteam review was made after playing the game eight times.

 - I’m not a fan of sand timers in games like this.
 Unless someone is watching the timer, it’s easy to miss when time’s up.
 You’ll definitely want to use a timer on your phone or one of the official timers from the publisher.

-I wouldn’t play Spaceteam over other real-time cooperative card games like 5-Minute Dungeon and FUSE, but some people I’ve played it with have absolutely loved it.
+I wouldn’t play Spaceteam over other small real-time cooperative games like 5-Minute Dungeon and FUSE, but some people I’ve played it with have absolutely loved it.
 They’ve liked that it’s quick, silly, and requires a lot of communication to beat.
 I’ve enjoyed those things about it, too, but it just seemed to be a bit too easy after a couple of games.

 Even though I’m not a huge fan of it, I think Spaceteam would be great for some groups.
 It could work very well as a game for older kids or for families, or even as a team building exercise for businesses.
 Plus, some gaming groups, especially those with five or six players, might find it to be a solid five-minute filler that they can pull out from time to time.